mickael-kerjean/filestash-website/_posts/2020-04-30-sftp-browser.md

                },
                {
                    "@type": "Question",
+                   "name": "How to transfer file using SFTP?", "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": "To transfer files using SFTP, you need to connect to a server that can speak SFTP by using an SFTP Client (eg: Filezilla FTP, WinSCP, Filestash, Cyberduck, ...).
+Typically you would drag and drop files on your SFTP client to the desired location."
+                   }
+               },
+               {
+                   "@type": "Question",
                    "name": "How to access an SFTP server from a browser?", "acceptedAnswer": {
                        "@type": "Answer",
                        "text": "Filestash has a web interface that make it easy to access and transfer your files."
+                   }
+               },
+               {
+                   "@type": "Question",
+                   "name": "Which port does SFTP uses?",
+                   "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": "The SFTP protocol typically uses port 22."
+                   }
+               },
+               {
+                   "@type": "Question",
+                   "name": "What's the difference between SSH and SFTP?", "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": "SSH is to SFTP what a cinder block is to a house.
+SFTP leverages the SSH protocol as a transport mechanism to securely transfer your files over a network."
+                   }
+               },
+               {
+                   "@type": "Question",
+                   "name": "What's the difference between FTP and SFTP?", "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": ""
+                   }
+               },
+               {
+                   "@type": "Question",
+                   "name": "Can you use curl to access an SFTP server?", "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": "Yes.
+It works like this: `curl -k \"sftp://test.rebex.net/readme.txt\" --user \"demo:password\"`"
+                   }
+               },
+               {
+                   "@type": "Question",
+                   "name": "Is there free SFTP server?",
+                   "acceptedAnswer": {
+                       "@type": "Answer",
+                       "text": "OpenSSH is the most popular SFTP implementation but some other exists like proFTPd.
+Also you can find a few unix shell that provide SFTP access like https://sdf.org/"
                    }
                }
            ]